hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 _**Note**_

-Those of you proficient on pandas and Q may notice that `count each` doesn't do exactly the same as `df.count()` on pandas.
-The later doesn't count the null values whereas the Q version does.
+Those of you proficient on pandas and q may notice that `count each` doesn't do exactly the same as `df.count()` on pandas.
+The later doesn't count the null values whereas the q version does.

 ```q
 q)t